Journal Selection for Publishing

 Q4 – [24-0]

-The most convenient way to search WoS indexed journals occupying specific category quartiles, is to use an additional filter in the Journal Citation Reports (JCR) tool:
+The most convenient way to search WoS-indexed journals occupying specific category quartiles is to use an additional filter in the Journal Citation Reports (JCR) tool:

-Journal ranks in percentiles at the Scopus Source page source list table are provided only for the category in which the journal occupies the highest position (Highest percentile) compared to the ranks in other journal represented categories.
-Journal's ranking values in all research categories it is assigned to are provided in the journal's profile (listed at the bottom of the profile page).
+- Journal ranks in percentiles at the Scopus Source page source list table are provided only for the category in which the journal occupies the highest position (Highest percentile) compared to the ranks in other journal represented categories.

 Journal Comparison in Bibliographic Databases

-An ability to directly compare several journals becomes especially useful when after accomplishment of initial steps of journal search, sorting, and evaluation, there are still more than one potentially suitable journal.
-The main bibliographic databases (DBs) recognize the importance of this opportunity and provide users with corresponding tools enabling the comparison of their indexed journals.
-In Scopus this functionality is available basically since the very beginning of the DS’s operation (more detailed information on Scopus indexed sources’ comparison tool is available here >>>).
-Meanwhile, the direct comparison of Web of Science (WoS) indexed journals become possible since the summer of 2022 and can be performed by employing an additional functionality added to the Journal Citation Reports (JCR) journal analysis tool (more information on JCR tool is provided here >>>).
+The ability to directly compare several journals becomes especially useful when, after the initial steps of journal search, sorting, and evaluation, there is still more than one potentially suitable journal.
+The main bibliographic databases (DBs) recognise the importance of this opportunity and provide users with corresponding tools that enable the comparison of their indexed journals.
+In Scopus, this functionality has been available since the very beginning of DB operation (more detailed information on Scopus indexed sources comparison tool is available here >>>).
+Meanwhile, the direct comparison of Web of Science (WoS) indexed journals has become possible since the summer of 2022 and can be performed by employing an additional functionality added to the Journal Citation Reports (JCR) journal analysis tool (more information on JCR tools is provided here >>>).

-- information on the main journal citation indicators (JIF, JCI, and AIS, more information about these indicators is provided here >>>), including the values of the indicators corresponding to the selected JCR year [3] and their trends for the five-year period (counting backwards from the selected JCR year [3]), as well as journal positions in all categories their represent, also expressed as percentiles and quartiles (Q), separately for the cases of ranking journals by all of the aforementioned indicators;
+- Information on the main journal citation indicators (JIF, JCI and AIS; more information about these indicators is provided here >>>), including the values of the indicators corresponding to the selected JCR years [3] and their trends for the five-year period (counting backwards from the selected JCR year [3]), as well as the positions of the journals in all categories their represent, also expressed as percentiles and quartiles (Q), separately for the cases of ranking journals by all aforementioned indicators;

 Journal Suitability Assessment

-Journal types / Publishing models:
+Journal type / Publishing model:

-Traditional (Subscription-based)
+Traditional (subscription-based)

 Gold Open Access